kaixchen/ECE251-Project/README.md

-# Kai Chen & Edward Chen ECE251-Project
+# Kai Xian Chen & Edward Chen ECE251-Project

 ## Instuction Set Architecture
 The Instuction Set Architecture (ISA) for this 8-bit computer will consist of 8-bit constants, hence the name 8-bit CPU, and 16-bit instructions.
 This computer will be able to run three different types of intructions: R-Type (register), I-Type (immediate), and J-Type (jump).
 Starting from the left most significant bit, the first 4-bits of the instruction will be set as the operation code (opcode) and will define the operation being performed by the instruction.
 Within the opcodes, a distinction is made for the R-Type instructions by labeling the first bit of the opcode as 1.
 This distiction leaves 0 as the first bit for both the I and J-Type instructions.
 Therefore, to separate these two instructions, a second set of opcodes are defined for the J-Type instructions, allowing for its first set of opcodes to be all 0's.
 As a result, even if the first bit of the opcode is 0, unless the first 4-bits of the opcode are all 0's, the operation will be an I-Type instruction.